joypauls/league-dashboard/README.md

 ### TODO

+- move sort to display logic
+- combine matches requests all into one and filter when possible
 - avoid changing values too much from API's (e.g. status) keep that in the display logic instead
 - setup pytest
 - backup default to something when detecting system timezone in case of failure